-- set your heating to the right temperature (18-21°C or 65-70°F) which is warm, but keeps bills as low as possible;
+- set your heating to the right temperature (18 to 21°C) which is warm, but keeps bills as low as possible

-- get the free flu jab for those who are aged 65 or over, have certain medical conditions, live in a residential or nursing home, or are the main carer for an older or disabled person;
+- get the free flu jab from the NHS for those who are aged 65 or over, have certain medical conditions, live in a residential or nursing home, or are the main carer for an older or disabled person

-- stock up on essential food items - including non-cook foods and long-life milk in case of a power cut; and
+- stock up on essential food items - including non-cook foods and long-life milk in case of a power cut

 - have your heating and cooking appliances checked - carbon monoxide is a killer.
-Find a Gas Safe registered engineer.
+Find a registered engineer on the Gas Safe website.